 Oceanic whitetip shark Facts

-- Within the scientific community, however, it’s better known by its formal moniker.
+- Within the scientific community, however, it’s perhaps much better known by its formal moniker.
 But that’s an extremely hard name to pronounce for the layperson.
 That’s because this marvel of nature bears the complex technical title of the Carcharhinus longimanus.

-- A degree of controversy persists inside the halls of science, though, concerning that appellation.
-The first known formal description of the fish occurred in 1831, due to the work of the French naturalist, René-Primevère Lesson, who gave it a similar name.
+- A degree of controversy persists inside the halls of science, though, concerning that specific appellation.
+The first known formal description of the fish occurred in 1831, due to the work of the French naturalist, René-Primevère Lesson, who gave it a somewhat similar name.

 Related Articles